Installing Garage Floor Insulation

 Measure the length and width of the garage.
-You’ll need by 2 by 4 inch lumber to be the surround and the joists on the floor.
+You’ll need by 2 by 4-inch lumber to be the surround and the joists on the floor.
 The joists will run across the garage, spaced 2 feet apart.
 You’ll also need to buy polystyrene board insulation.
 This should be 2 inches thick and 2 feet wide.

 Start by putting in the surround of timber on the garage floor.
-Use the timber with the 4 inch side down.
-Drill through at 12 inch intervals into the concrete and put in concrete screws to hold the frame firm.
+Use the timber with the 4-inch side down.
+Drill through at 12-inch intervals into the concrete and put in concrete screws to hold the frame firm.

 Once you’ve done this all around the perimeter of the garage floor, you’re ready to start putting in the joists.
 Begin at one end of the garage.
-Measure in 2 feet on either side and lay a piece of 2 by 4 inch timber.
-Put in place between the frame, so the gap from frame to joist is 2 feet.
+Measure in 2 feet on either side and lay a piece of 2 by 4-inch timber.
+Put in place between the frame, so the gap from the frame to the joist is 2 feet.
 Drill and screw into place on the garage floor.
 Continue along the floor, making sure there’s a 2 feet gap between the joists.